 7. Feedback.
 Converting great customer service experience into a 5 star review

 Customer feedback is gold dust for an ecommerce business wanting to stand out from the competition.
-How many and how good your reviews are is one of the most important factors in Amazon’s ranking algorithm.
+How many and how good your reviews are is one of the most important factors in Amazon’s Buy Box ranking algorithm.
 It will even give a higher rank to a product priced more expensively than a competitor, if its number and quality of reviews is better.
 Similarly, encouraging customers to use Google Reviews to enhance your search listing can improve your ranking on the site.
 Ebay is another that will boost your ranking based on positive feedback.
 The simple fact is – businesses with more customer reviews are seen as more credible, both by algorithms and real, live customers.

 Get more reviews by using your customer service tools or feedback software to encourage buyers to post them on Amazon, Ebay, Trustpilot or Google reviews.
 Find out more here.